 Myoclonus is a brief and rapid twitching of a muscle or group of muscles.
 The twitching happens quickly.
 It can’t be stopped or controlled.

 There are many types of myoclonus.
 Some are normal, like the hiccups or moving while falling asleep.
 Other types are not normal.
 They are classified based on the:

-An unusual electrical discharge in the nervous system causes the movements.
+An unusual electrical signal in the nervous system causes the movements.
 The electrical discharge may start in the:

 The signal travels along the nerves to the muscle.
-The nerve incites a muscle or group of muscles to contract.
+There it causes a contraction of the muscles.

-What triggers the discharge depends on the cause.
-Myoclonus is often a symptom of a nervous system or metabolic problem.
+There are many different issues that may cause the unusual signal.
+It is often a symptom of a nervous system or metabolic problem.
 Possible causes are:

 You have an increased risk if you have family members who have had myoclonus.

 You may also be at increased risk if you have:

 Symptoms can vary from person to person.
 Movements are often described as jerking, twitching, or spasm that:

 Mild forms may be a twitch followed by release.
 Hiccups are one example of mild myoclonus.
 Moderate forms may cause shock-like spasm in muscle groups.
 Severe forms can then make it hard to eat, speak, or walk.